JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 function drawcircle(pos, radius, n)
     c = colors[mod1(n, end)]
     for i in 5:-0.1:1
+        # increase color from 0.5 to 3 as i drops from 5 to 1
         setcolor(rescale(i, 5, 1, 0.5, 3) .* c)
+        # decrease radius from radius to radius/6
         diskradius = rescale(i, 5, 1, radius, radius/6)
         circle(pos + (i/2, i/2), diskradius, action = :fill)
     end